TaylorResearchLab/CFDE_DataDistillery/user_guide/CypherGuide.md

 #### 2. How can I return a Code node and its Concept node from a specific ontology/dataset, for example an HGNC Code node and its Concept node?
-Every Code node is connected to a Concept node by a `CODE` relationship
+Every Code node is connected to a Concept node by a `CODE` relationship:
 ```cypher
 MATCH (hgnc_code:Code {SAB:'HGNC'})-[:CODE]-(concept:Concept)
 RETURN *